freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/4-import-into-unity.md

 Then, in the *Project* window, navigate to where you were before, to `Packages/Visual Pinball Engine (HDRP)/Assets/Art/Materials/Default/Plastic`.
 Drag `Plastics Edges` to *Element 0* and `Plastic Top` to *Element 1*.

 > [!note]
-> For some reason, material slots might be different depending on the object, so you'll need to verify if all the plastics looks correctly, and shuffle the material slots if necessary (you can just re-order them under *Materials*).
+> For some reason, material slots might be different depending on the object, so you'll need to verify if all the plastics look correct, and shuffle the material slots if necessary (you can just re-order them under *Materials*).

 If all went well, it should look like that!